Lesson Plan - Get It!

 Social media allows us to feel included and to know exactly what is happening throughout the world in real-time!

 - But is engaging in social media, especially as a teen, actually helpful?
 Or is it stressful?

 In this lesson, discover situations designed to make you think twice about how you use social media.
 The goal is to learn how to use it responsibly so it will not affect your daily life and, most importantly, how you view yourself.

-You are one of the billions of people around the world who are currently connected with each other digitally.
+You are one of the billions of people around the world who are currently connected digitally.

-As someone who was born into this age of social media and technology, you might not be aware of how much the way we communicate with friends and family, wherever they are, has changed.
+As someone born into this age of social media and technology, you might not be aware of how much the way we communicate with friends and family, wherever they are, has changed.

 - In what ways has social media become a powerful tool for information?

 - What are the disadvantages of social media use?

 - Can social media be addicting?

 The Benefits of Social Media